Create and edit a transcoding profile in Rich Media CMS

 4. Enter a Name and Description for the profile.

-7. If you have Remote Storage configured on your account, select Ingest from Remote Storage.
+7. If Remote Storage is configured for your account and you want to ingest content from it, select Ingest from Remote Storage.

 8. Click Save.